wqking/eventpp/doc/eventdispatcher.md

 ```
 Insert the *callback* to the dispatcher to listen to *event* before the listener handle *before*.
 If *before* is not found, *callback* is added at the end of the listener list.
 Return a handle which represents the listener.
 The handle can be used to remove this listener or insert other listener before this listener.
+If `insertListener` is called in another listener during a dispatching, the new listener is guaranteed not triggered during the same dispatching.
 The time complexity is O(1).

 ```c++